Biological Sciences—Preprofessional Program Major (B.S.)

 - Preveterinary medicine

-While no specific major is required to apply to health professions programs, this curriculum prepares students well for their professional school experience and fulfills course requirements for entry into most schools.
+While no specific major is required by health professions programs, this curriculum was designed to prepare students well for their professional school experience and fulfills course requirements for entry into most programs.

-Students will be assigned an academic advisor who specializes in the type of professional school he or she is interested in attending.
-A student should research the schools of choice and consult both their academic advisor and the department pre-health advisor for specific course and exam requirements.
+Students will be assigned an academic advisor who specializes in the preprofessional major requirements.
+Preprofessional majors should research the programs of choice and consult both their academic advisor and the department pre-health advisor for specific course and exam requirements.

 In the past, Biological Sciences had a very strong admission requirement of a PL1-level math placement.
 With the implementation of the test-optional admission pathway, this requirement is no longer in place.
 However, achievement of PL1-level math placement can be a good indicator of strong preparation in math.
 After admission to Ohio University, students may transfer into a Biological Sciences major if they have earned a grade of "C" or better in both BIOS 1700 and BIOS 1705 and have a minimum accumulative GPA of 2.5 at Ohio University.

 Change of Program Policy

 Current Ohio University students who would like to declare one of the Biology majors must have a minimum Math ACT subscore of 20; equivalent Math SAT subscore (490 on tests taken prior to March 2016 or 520 on tests taken March 2016 or later); a minimum Ohio University math placement score of PL1; or a grade of "C" or better in equivalent courses to both BIOS 1700 and BIOS 1705 with a minimum accumulative Ohio University GPA of 2.5.